Move-In Checklist

 You should also review the Community Behavioral Standards for other information about prohibited decorations, including:

-- Weapons (Section 2) and drug paraphernalia (Section 18) are prohibited in all buildings, and alcoholic beverages (including empty containers) are not permitted in the residence halls (Section 21).
+- Weapons and drug paraphernalia are prohibited in all buildings, and alcoholic beverages (including empty containers) are not permitted in the residence halls.
 As such, none of these items should be used as decoration.

-- No more than 30 percent of your unit’s front door can be covered, and no flammable materials should be placed on your room door or the adjacent walls (Section 7).
+- No more than 30 percent of your unit’s front door can be covered, and no flammable materials should be placed on your room door or the adjacent walls.

-- Residents cannot hang wreaths or other protruding items on the outside door of their room or apartment door (Section 26).
+- Residents cannot hang wreaths or other protruding items on the outside door of their room or apartment door.

-- Floor mats cannot be placed in the hallway outside your room/apartment (Section 26).
+- Floor mats cannot be placed in the hallway outside your room/apartment.

 If you are not sure where to take your trash or recycling, please ask your Community Advisor or another staff member.

-Tip: Instead of recycling them, flatten and save boxes so you can use them when you move out.
+Tip: Instead of recycling big boxes, flatten and save boxes so you will have them when you move out.

 Now that you've arrived, you can assess your space and decide what you want to buy.
-There is a mini-Target in Dinkytown that is popular with students, and the Quarry, Rosedale Shopping Center, and HarMar Mall (along with the Mall of America) are all short bus/car trips away.
+There is a mini-Target in the University Avenue neighborhood that is popular with students, and the Quarry, Rosedale Shopping Center, and HarMar Mall (along with the Mall of America) are all short bus/car trips away.

 Another Option: The ReUse Program